rohitdubey1352/landingpage/README.md

 I have used react for better user performance and make the website works fast, with that I had used components to add in the main file.

+I used props to try Don't Repeat yourself method and make the use of react in it.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.